2025 Uruguayan municipal elections

-Uruguay will be holding local government elections on 11 May, 2025, to elect the intendente and departmental councils of the 19 departments (first-lever administrative divisions of Uruguay) as well as 136 local governments.
+Uruguay held local government elections on 11 May, 2025, to elect the intendente and departmental councils of the 19 departments (first-lever administrative divisions of Uruguay) as well as 136 local governments.
 Across the country, 19 intendants, 589 ediles, 136 mayors and 544 local councilors will be elected.

 Background

 In the municipal elections of September 2020, the National Party won 15 departments, the Broad Front won 3 departments, and the Colorado Party won 1 department.

 Canelones

 Canelones has been held by the Broad Front coalition since 2005.
 Yamandú Orsi has been elected President, so other candidates are coming up.
 Francisco Legnani has already been proposed.

 Montevideo

 There will be an ad-hoc party, Republican Coalition, made up of politicians from the National Party, Colorado Party, Independent Party, and Cabildo Abierto parties.
 Martín Lema has already been proposed as candidate.